CIS565-Fall-2017/Project1-CUDA-Flocking/README.md

 * Running time count.

 In main.cpp, line 204 to line 207 and line 223 to line 230.
-Use Cuda event to get time for a range of time and print averaged running time.
+Use Cuda event to get time for a frame, collect total running time for range of time and print averaged running time.

 # Chart Showing Without Visualization

+* Running time changing with increasing number of boids

 ![](images/chart.png)